kowustep8719/kowustep8719.github.io/README.md

 I conducted code review videos for each of the three artifacts initially included in my ePortfolio plan, utilizing ScreenPal.
 I evaluated the original code for weaknesses, restrictions, and vulnerabilities in my code review and outline my proposed improvements.

-* Code Analysis: My analysis targeted various aspects of the codebase, including its structure, logic, efficiency, functionality, security, testing, commenting, and documentation.
+* Code Analysis: Target areas for improvement such as structure, logic, efficiency, functionality, security, testing, commenting, and documenting.
+My analysis targeted various aspects of the codebase, including its structure, logic, efficiency, functionality, security, testing, commenting, and documentation.
-* Existing functionality: I conducted a thorough evaluation of the existing codebase, providing a detailed examination of its features and functions.
+* Existing functionality: Provide a detailed walkthrough focused on the features and functionality of the existing code.
+I conducted a thorough evaluation of the existing codebase, providing a detailed examination of its features and functions.
-* Enhancements: Following the code analysis, I outlined a comprehensive plan for enhancements aimed at addressing the identified issues.
+* Enhancements: Provide a walkthrough of planned enhancements that address issues raised in the code analysis.
+Highlight the specific skills you will demonstrate and address the alignment for each of the five course outcomes across the three categories.
+Following the code analysis, I outlined a comprehensive plan for enhancements aimed at addressing the identified issues including how each of the five course outcome is achieved.

 ### Enhancement: Software Engineering and Design